dalong0514/readnotes/20190201读书笔记/2019082Core-Python-Applications-Programming3EdR00.md

 CORE NOTE: Using Python raw strings

 You might have seen the use of raw strings in some of the previous examples.
 Regular expressions were a strong motivation for the advent of raw strings.
 The reason lies in the conflicts between ASCII characters and regular expression special characters.
-As a special symbol, \b represents the ASCII character for backspace, but \b is also a regular expression special symbol, meaning “match” on a word boundary.
+As a special symbol, \b represents the ASCII character for backspace, but \b is also a regular expression special symbol, meaning "match" on a word boundary.
 For the regex compiler to see the two characters \b as your string and not a (single) backspace, you need to escape the backslash in the string by using another backslash, resulting in \\b.

 This can get messy, especially if you have a lot of special characters in your string, adding to the confusion.
 We were introduced to raw strings in the Sequences chapter of Core Python Programming or Core Python Language Fundamentals, and they can be (and are often) used to help keep regexes looking somewhat manageable.
 In fact, many Python programmers swear by these and only use raw strings when defining regular expressions.